 Oregon’s beaches are unique in that every inch of beach is open to the public for exploring, unlike any other coastal state.
 Just be sure to use public access areas rather than tromping through someone’s yard.
 The coast is comprised of lots of little towns, each with their own charms.
 It’s an easy drive to get from one town to the next and this list will include the best attractions on the entire coast.
-(Whatever you do, please do not be sucked into visiting the Sea Lions Caves, that place is the very definition of a tourist trap and it stinks.
-Consider yourself warned.)
-Here’s our list of 10 things to do on the Oregon Coast with Kids…
+Whatever you do, please do not be sucked into visiting the Sea Lions Caves, that place is the very definition of a tourist trap and it stinks.
+Consider yourself warned.
+But here are some other things to do on the Oregon Coast with Kids.

-6. Go Fishing.
+Go fishing while you’re in town.
 You can find opportunities to fish from shore or take a charter boat out in most towns along the Oregon Coast.
-I prefer Newport or Depoe Bay as they have experienced captains and they all work together to know just where the fish are biting.
+We prefer Newport or Depoe Bay as they have experienced captains and they all work together to know just where the fish are biting.
 Depending on the season you will catch Salmon, Tuna, Halibut, Ling Cod and Rockfish.
 Many charters also offer the opportunity to drop crab traps while you are out so you will come home with delicious Dungeness crab as well.
 They will even fillet and ship your catch to your home if you choose.

-9. Visit the Lighthouses.
+Visit the lighthouses when you’re on the Oregon Coast.
 The Oregon Coast is home to eleven lighthouses each with their own unique history and gorgeous views.
 Make a game of it and try to visit all of them as you travel along the coast.
 There is even a free lighthouse app you can use to locate and learn about each one.